arcage/crystal-email/README.md

 - `on_failed : EMail::Client::OnFailedProc` (Default: None)

-    Set callback function to be called when sending e-mail is failed while in SMTP session.
-It will be called with e-mail message object that tried to send, and SMTP command and response history.
+    Set callback function to be called when sending email is failed while in SMTP session.
+It will be called with email message object that tried to send, and SMTP command and response history.
 In this function, you can do something to handle errors: e.g. "_investigating the causes of the fail_", "_notifying you of the fail_", and so on.

     `EMail::Client::OnFailedProc` is an alias of the Proc type `EMail::Message, Array(String) ->`.

 - `use_tls : Bool` (Default: `false`)

-    Try to use `STARTTLS` command to send e-mail with TLS encryption.
+    Try to use `STARTTLS` command to send email with TLS encryption.

 - `auth : Tuple(String, String)` (Default: None)